Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 2. `suspend fun foo() {}` and `fun foo() {}` are equivalent
 3. **But!** `context(_: CoroutineContext) fun foo() {}` and `fun foo() {}` are not equivalent

-It's not the first time when equivalence is not transitive in Kotlin (remember, [flexible types](https://kotlinlang.org/spec/type-system.html#flexible-types)), and we didn't find practical examples where it would break anything, so the proposal is to just live with it.
+It's not the first time when equivalence is not transitive in Kotlin (remember [flexible types](https://kotlinlang.org/spec/type-system.html#flexible-types)), and we didn't find practical examples where it would break anything, so the proposal is to just live with it.

 ## Dependencies